-Any time I hear that, I ask, “What about tomorrow?
+Any time I hear that I ask, “What about tomorrow?
 What can we do next?”
 I think it’s really important that we maintain that culture.

 One word: Focus.
 It’s so easy to be distracted.
-People are gonna ask about brand strategy, voice and tone.
+People are gonna ask about brand strategy, voice, and tone.
 A lot of that stuff doesn’t matter.

 If your job is to grow the company, just grow the company.

-“If people want to learn more of this type of stuff, are there other companies you think are doing well, blogs that you tend to read online, or things you think people should go check out?”
+“If people want to learn more about this type of stuff, are there other companies you think are doing well, blogs that you tend to read online, or things you think people should go check out?”